Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

 There are two forms of rewards:
 * Rewards v1, also known as rewards submissions.
 * Rewards v2, also known as operator-directed rewards submissions.
-See the [ELIP](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-001.md) for additional context on this rewards type.
+See the [ELIP](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-001.md) for additional context on this proposed rewards type.

 *Off-chain*, the trusted *rewards updater* calculates a rewards distribution over some rewards submission's time range, depending on the rewards type.
 For a **v1 rewards submission**, it is based on: (i) the relative stake weight of each Operator's Stakers and (ii) a default split given to the Operator.
-For a **v2 rewards submission**, it is based on: (i) an AVS's custom rewards logic, (ii) the per-operator splits.
+For a **v2 rewards submission**, it will be based on: (i) an AVS's custom rewards logic, (ii) the per-operator splits.

 *On-chain*, the rewards updater sends the `RewardsCoordinator` a merkle root of each earner's cumulative earnings.
 Earners provide merkle proofs to the `RewardsCoordinator` to claim rewards against these roots.